 Figure 21: Cut regions in a 2D spectrum It is worth noting that if a 1D spectrum is used as the projection, as in Figure 21, then the cut region in the appropriate dimension will be shown as a discontinuity in the base line of the spectrum.
 The 'Auto cuts' button sets the plot cuts automatically.
 It is based on automatic recognition of the peak regions and cuts out the unnecessary plot regions, where no relevant peaks were found.
 To clear a cut region, select the 'Clear' option in the 'Plot Cuts' section of the 'View' panel.
 Sync Spectra Toggle: The 'Sync Spectra' toggle checkbox determines whether linked spectra on the Canvas should have their axes synchronized with respect to zooming and panning.
 The view options for a 2D spectrum are shown in Figure 22.
 In addition to the options described for a 1D spectrum, a 2D spectrum has the following additional options.
+Show Normalized: For 1D spectra only, the show normalized checkbox option is displayed.
+When this box is checked, each visible section is normalized.
+The normalization coefficients are shown on the plot.
+Show normalized works on both the main spectrum and on insets to the spectrum.
 2D View Options: Within the 2D options the user can choose how the data should be plotted.
 For 2D and Pseudo 2D spectra, there are four view modes available: Contour plot, Raster plot, Overlay plot, and Stacked plot.
 The 'Positive/Negative' option allows the user to plot only positive or negative values or both.
 The axes control has an additional option in the form of a drop down box.
 This option determines what is plotted at the edge of the 2D spectrum, referred to as the 'sideview' in JASON.
 The options are: 1) Sum, which is just the sum of all points across a row or column, depending on the axis; 2) Skyline, which is the maximum value across each row or column; 3) Spectrum, the user can select a 1D spectrum from the Canvas; 4) Trace, the user is able to plot a specific trace from the 2D spectrum using the cross hair cursor.
 More than one trace can be plotted on an axis projection.
 Sideviews can be scaled using the mouse scroll wheel and moved up or down by holding down the Shift key whilst using the scroll wheel.